The best time to

 Make the move, be the change

-The most intractable social or environmental issues don’t wait for funding rounds.
 Giving money to good causes now creates impact that compounds.

+Want to start sooner?
+The most intractable social or environmental issues don’t wait for funding rounds.
 By moving a portion of your on-paper wealth to a giving structure, you can start making a real difference in the world today.
-Join our bold movement to change the culture of giving in Australia.

 Changing the culture of